 Einspanner vs. Cold Foam vs. Cream Top

-You might be wondering what the difference between an einspanner, cold foam, and a cream top is since they look and taste identical.
+You might be wondering what the difference is between an einspanner, cold foam, and a cream top, since they look and taste identical.

 Essentially, they all mean the same thing: they’re just different names for a cafe beverage with a whipped cream topping.
 However, to me, they have slight nuances in their meanings.

-An einspanner refers to the drink with a whipped cream top, whereas a cream top refers to the whipped cream topping itself.
+- Einspanner: An einspanner refers to a drink with a whipped cream top.

 I love this Eater article that says the einspanner is just a return of whipped cream drinks from our childhood, like frappuccinos or milkshakes, but in adult form.